-A professor undergoing his/her third-year review will submit his/her file of supporting materials to the departmental Promotion and Tenure Committee by a pre-designated date in the Fall semester (approximately November 15) for review.
-The Promotion and Tenure Committee will write an overall assessment letter, to be submitted to the CCS Chair by approximately December 15.
-The CCS Chair reads the Promotion and Tenure Committee assessment and writes her/his own assessment.
-The Promotion and Tenure Committee will address its review to the CLASS Dean, and the review should recommend how the tenure-track professor can strengthen his/her case for tenure in the years leading to the tenure review.
+A professor undergoing his/her third-year review will submit his/her file of supporting materials to the departmental Promotion and Tenure Committee by a pre-designated date in the Fall semester for review.
+The Promotion and Tenure Committee will write an overall assessment letter, to be submitted to the CCS Chair.
+The CCS Chair reads the Promotion and Tenure Committee's assessment and writes her/his own assessment.
+The Promotion and Tenure Committee will address its review to the CLASS Dean, and the review should recommend, as appropriate, how the tenure-track professor can strengthen his/her case for tenure in the ensuing years leading to the tenure review.

 2.1.
-Third-Year Review Packet
+Third-Year Review Dossier

-The Third-Year Review packet will be assembled and submitted by the professor under review.
+The Third-Year Review file will be assembled and submitted by the professor under review.
 The professor under review is permitted and encouraged to request the advice and/ or assistance of any tenured member of the CCS faculty, or any other trusted academic mentor, in compiling this packet.
-The packet should include, minimally: a current curriculum vitae; copies of all publications; instructional materials, such as course syllabi and student course evaluations; and a narrative overview elaborating professional academic activities and accomplishments conducted within the three year period under review, for each of the three areas of evaluation: research, teaching, and service.
+The dossier should include, minimally: a current curriculum vitae; copies of all publications; instructional materials, such as course syllabi and a selection of representative student course evaluations; and a narrative overview elaborating professional academic activities and accomplishments conducted within the period under review, for each of the three areas of evaluation: research, teaching, and service.